moehriegitt/hob3l/README.md

 There is no STL output yet.
-This is because the polygon clipping algorithm does not output the correct path direction for deciding inside and outside.
+This is because the polygon clipping algorithm does not output the correct path direction for deciding inside and outside, which is needed for computing normals and for putting points in triangle paths into the correct order.

 The input polyhedra must consist of only convex faces.

 The input polyhedra must be 2-manifold.
-This is because the slicing algorithm is edge-driven and uses a notion of 'left and right face' at an edge, so an edge must have a unique face on both its sides.
+This is because the slicing algorithm is edge driven and uses a notion of 'left and right face' at an edge, so an edge must have a unique face on each of its sides.

 Spheres are not properly implemented yet.
-I want to do them nicely and delay their rendering until they are circles in the 2D world, so there is no polyhedron approximation of spheres implemented yet.
-(My 3D constructions rarely ever contain spheres -- I seem to build everything from cubes and cylinders, and occasionally manually constructed polyhedra.)
+I want to do them nicely and delay their rendering until they are circles/ellipses in the 2D world, so there is no polyhedron approximation of spheres implemented yet.
+(My 3D constructions rarely ever contain spheres -- I seem to build everything from cubes and cylinders, and occasionally from manually constructed polyhedra.)

-Cylinders fail to work if $fn is too large.
+Cylinders fail to work if `$fn` is too large.
 This has the same reason as for circles: my intension is to make them nice and completely round, but this part is not implemented yet.
 The threshold setting for 'large $fn' should be a command line options, but is currently missing.

 Memory management has leaks.
-I admit don't care enough, because this tool basically starts, allocates, exists, i.e., it does not run for long, so the memory leaks do not build up.
+I admit I don't care enough, because this tool basically starts, allocates, exits, i.e., it does not run for long, so the memory leaks do not build up.
 The goal is to have a proper, fast pool based allocation.
 This is prepared, but incomplete.

 No 'install' target has been added to the makefile yet.

 ## Building

-This relies on gnumake and gcc, and uses no automake or other meta-make process.
+Building relies on GNU make and gcc, and uses no automake or other meta-make layer.
+Some Perl scripts generate C code, but all generated C code is also checked in, so this is only invoked when changes are made.

 Make variables can be used to switch how the stuff is compiled.
 Since this is pure standard C (albeit with gcc extensions), it should be compilable without too much effort.

 E.g.: